 She keeps busy with her 2 teenage children and has become a classic soccer mom despite her best intentions.
 Her other interests include traveling (when the world allows), reading great books, cooking, hiking and walking her dog.
 She is currently accepting new patients.

 Clay Perdue is a board certified family nurse practitioner, born and raised in Richmond, VA.
-He started his medical experience at a local volunteer rescue squad in the early 90s.
-Clay has an Associate Degree from Reynolds Community College, a Bachelor Degree from Capella University and Masters of Science in Nursing from South University.
+His passion for medicine began in the early 90’s on the local volunteer rescue squad.
+Clay received his Associate’s Degree from Reynolds Community College, a Bachelor’s Degree from Capella University and a Masters of Science in Nursing from South University.

-As a nurse, Clay worked in a variety of places which included emergency departments around the city.
-His Nurse Practitioner career began at a family practice in Chester, VA.
+Clay excelled in providing care to patients in several emergency room locations before transitioning to family practice as a Nurse Practitioner.
 He specializes in treating diabetes, hypertension management and weight loss.
-Serving the LGBTQ community and their health needs is something he cares deeply about.
+Serving the LGBTQ community and their health needs is also something he cares deeply about.